Last Updated on February 9, 2022 by Chris and Lindsay

 To US Border (3-4 Days)

 * The Dalton Highway is not for everyone.
-Check out our story of our drive to the end of the world before you plan to drive the Dalton Highway.
+Check out the story of our drive to the end of the world before you plan to drive the Dalton Highway.

 RV Camping In Alaska

 The best campgrounds in Alaska are not necessarily campgrounds.
 Alaska is one of the few places in North America where it is acceptable (and legal) to camp virtually anywhere.

 This means that nearly anywhere can offer spectacular views and camping.

 If you are more inclined to reserve campsites in advance, there are plenty of options in each town or village.
 We’ll provide a few recommendations below.